RedwanIArif/Python-Warmup-Problem-Solving-Routine/README.md

 **https://leetcode.com/studyplan/top-interview-150/**

 # Solve 3 problems daily.
+So the routine ends in 30 days.

 **Don't Go out with friends aggressively.
 You have already wasted too much of your very limited time.
 The Brain will not take any new information after `30`.**